Eldzier Cortor

-Eldzier Cortor (January 10, 1916 – November 26, 2015) was an African-American artist and printmaker.
+Eldzier Cortor (January 10, 1916 – November 26, 2015) was an American artist and printmaker.
 His work typically features elongated nude figures in intimate settings, influenced by both traditional African art and European surrealism.
-Cortor is known for his style of realism that makes accurate depictions of poor, Black living conditions look fantastic as he distorts perspective.
+He is known for his style of realism that makes accurate depictions of poor, Black living conditions look fantastic as he distorts perspective.

 Early life and education

-Cortor was born in Richmond, Virginia, to John and Ophelia Cortor.
+Cortor was born on January 10, 1916, in Richmond, Virginia, to John and Ophelia Cortor.
 His family moved to Chicago when Cortor was about a year old, eventually settling in that city's South Side, where Cortor attended Englewood High School.
 His family was a part of the Great Migration of African Americans from the South to the industrial North.
 Fellow students at Englewood included the African-American artists Charles Wilbert White and Margaret Burroughs.
 Cortor attended the Art Institute of Chicago, along with artist Gus Nall, gaining a degree in 1936.
-While at the Art Institute, Cortor studied its collections extensively and grew an appreciation for traditions of Western Painting.
+While at the Art Institute, he studied its collections extensively and grew an appreciation for traditions of Western Painting.
 Studying the African sculptures at an exhibit at the Field Museum transformed his work.
 He said "That was the most important influence in all my work, for to this day you will find in my handling of the human figure that cylindrical and lyrical quality I was taught...to appreciate in African art."

-Growing up, he was an avid reader of the Chicago Defender, which was a popular newspaper that focused on celebrating the successes of African Americans.
+Growing up, Cortor was an avid reader of the Chicago Defender, which was a popular newspaper that focused on celebrating the successes of African Americans.
 He also had success in white publications and was featured in the Chicago Tribune in 1939 due to his involvement in the South Side Community Art Center.
 This is ultimately translated into the main thematic focus of his artwork, which is to portray African Americans in a positive light and highlight their beauty and achievements.
 For the majority of his career, Cortor played with different representations of the black female figure and how to represent her strength and beauty.
 Cortor saw Black women as the carriers of Black culture.
 His style is often described as experimenting with black physiognomy while infusing it with surrealism.